Substances of Human Origin (SoHO)

 EU's EDPB and EDPS Issue Joint Opinion on European Biotech Act Proposal

-EU data protection authorities have issued a joint opinion on the proposed European Biotech Act, calling for stricter GDPR alignment and clearer rules for processing health and genetic data.
-Companies should prepare for more rigorous data governance requirements in clinical trials and AI applications as these recommendations shape the final legislative negotiations.
+EU data protection authorities have issued a joint opinion on the proposed European Biotech Act, demanding stricter GDPR alignment for health and genetic data.
+Companies should anticipate more rigorous data governance and transparency requirements for clinical trials, AI-driven biomanufacturing, and regulatory sandboxes.

 data.consilium.europa.euEuropean UnionEuropean Union